 A visit to a sunflower farm is surely a cause for a smile, photo ops, and plenty of sunshine.
 Walk on a path through a sea of yellow flowers and purchase a specialty product from a store on-site to commemorate your summer experience.
 In Ontario, these flowers bloom for about two weeks only from early to late August/early September.
 Details

-If you are going just for sunflowers, do call the farm to know more about the bloom condition.
+If you’re just interested in sunflowers, consider calling the farm to learn more about the bloom conditions.

 Corn Mazes in Ontario

-Get lost at world-famous corn mazes or the one nearest to you for a memorable experience with the family or your bestie.
-Most of these farms also have a whole bunch of other great activities so you can enjoy the entire day picking pumpkins, milking goats, cuddling bunnies and so much more!
+Get lost in world-famous corn mazes or the one nearest to you for a memorable experience with the family or your bestie.
+Most of these farms also have a whole bunch of other great activities, so you can enjoy the entire day picking pumpkins, milking goats, cuddling bunnies, and so much more!
 Details

 Explore Eastern Ontario